poastmil/junsunglee.com/_posts/2021-2-12-ConsenSys-Blockchain-Developer-Bootcamp.md

 ## Dear Reader

 I graduated in late December from the 2020 ConsenSys Blockchain Developer Online Bootcamp, which began in early September and concluded November 30.
-This was my first bootcamp experience and though I managed to get my certificate, the road from enrollment to certification proved treacherous (less than 15% of my class succeeded).
+This was my first bootcamp and I managed to get the certificate, but the road from enrollment to certification proved treacherous (less than 15% of my class succeeded).
 Thus, I feel obliged to warn those considering joining a future cohort, especially aspiring devs, and I hope the following list will help you weigh the cost.

 ## Pros